 The public lecture will be broadcast live online, and one of the lectures will be filmed for later viewing.
 Let us know if you are coming! @SusHealthcare

-Sustainability and health are related
+Sustainability and health are connected

 Health care and medical services have a major impact on the climate, and an increasing number of stakeholders in the sector have committed themselves to greater sustainability in their operations.
 From ecological, social and economic points of view, sustainability is a key issue for health care and medical services that relates to the fundamental objective of promoting the population’s health.